wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 **The answer**: song 1 is MusicGen and song 2 is me.
 From a sound quality perspective, the two are closer than I initially expected.
 The dead giveaway is the unnatural rhythm in song 1, which could of course be made by a human, but compared to song 2 it's very apparent.

 However, some of the elements in song 1 are much better than the elements in my song.
 I particularly enjoy the drums on song 1.

 The reason for this?
+Presumably, AudioCraft is trained on a lot of music, and the absolute worst, bottom-of-the-barrel content might have not gotten into the training cycle.
+Instead, some more polished examples were chosen, resulting in better production quality than an amateur might achieve in several years.

+That's quite something.

 ## Issues

 AudioCraft does have its share of issues, but against all odds, all of them are related to the actual content and not to the platform/deployment engineering aspect of it.
-Considering other AI projects, that's still quite a remarkable achievement.
+Considering other AI projects I've tried to deploy on my own machine, that's quite a remarkable achievement.

 ### Reproducibility